 Mix it up

-One of the best ways to get kids thinking about science is to explore the outdoors, whether in your own backyard, down the street, or at your local Michigan state park or Huron-Clinton Metropark.
 “Go outside every day,” says Merrell.
-“We need to expose them to experiences that will help them develop that curiosity.”
+“We need to expose kids to experiences that will help them develop that curiosity.”

 Surf the web

-There are countless sites with fun science activities and games families can enjoy together, says Roberts.
+There are heaps of websites with fun science activities and games families can enjoy together, says Roberts.
 Instead of watching TV together, try something interactive.
 A good start?
 Try these 15 Fun Science Activities on Kid Activities Blog.